rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_shapes_processor/README.md

 In this example you will find files for the following elements:

--   `ShapesProcessor`: the custom *Processor* plug-in, generated as a shared library, that contains the implementation for both aggregation and split processors.
+-   `ShapesAggregator`and ``ShapesSplitter``: the custom *Processor* plug-ins, generated as a shared library for each plugin.

--   Configuration for the *RoutingService* that loads the custom *Processor* and provides the communication between publisher and subscriber applications.
+-   Configurations for the *RoutingService* that loads the custom *Processor* and provides the communication between publisher and subscriber applications.

-This *Processor* implementation can receive the following properties:

--   `shapes_processor.kind` (`<enum>`):
-    -   *aggregator_simple*: Indicates the plug-in to instantiate a ShapesAggregatoSimpler.
-    -   *aggregator_adv*: Indicates the plug-in to instantiate a ShapesAggregatorAdv.
-    -   *splittler*: Indicates the plug-in to instantiate a ShapesSplitter.
-        If a different value other than the ones above is specified, the creation of the will throw an exception.
-If this property is not specified, it will create a *ShapesSplitter*.
--   `shapes_processor.leading_input_index` (`<integer>`):
-    -   Only applicable to *ShapesAggregatorAdv*.
-Indicates the index of the leading input.
-In this example, only 0 and 1 are valid values.
+The *Processor* implementations in this example do not receive any configuration properties, yet your own implementation can do so.
+You can specify configuration properties using the ``<property`` tag under the configuration of your plugin and processor, and receive those values as ``PropertySet`` upon object creation (currently that parameter is commented out to avoid compilation warnings).

 ### ShapesAggregator

-There are two implementations of aggregation intended to show different approaches to access and manipulate data.

-#### ShapesAggregatorSimple

 This implementation shows very basic usage of the capabilities *Processor* where inputs and outputs are accessed by their configuration names (which also match